nrfconnect/sdk-nrf/doc/nrf/software_maturity.rst

    * - **Maturity**
      - Suitable for integration in end products.

-       A feature or component that is either fully complete on first commit, or has previously been labelled "experimental" and is now ready for use in end-product projects.
+       A feature or component that is either fully complete on first commit, or has previously been labelled "experimental" and is now ready for use in end products.

      - Suitable for prototyping or evaluation.
-       Not recommended be deployed in end-products.
+       Not recommended to be deployed in end products.

        A feature or component that is either not fully verified according to existing test plans or currently being developed, meaning it is changing or incomplete.
      - Not applicable.

    * - **Verification**
-     - Fully verified according to existing text plans.
+     - Fully verified according to existing test plans.
      - Incomplete verification
      - Not applicable.